yokodev/chocolatin/README.md

 - Ng2FixContext : mandatory when Angular 2 is used.
 - NoError : disable error.
 - ProgressBar : add progress bar in compilation.
-- Provide : provide external module in global scope (usefull for jQuery or external old-lib).
+- Provide : provide external module in global scope (useful for jQuery or external old-lib).

 # Node.js "Hello world"